-Welcome to the IASFM Working Group for Archiving History of Forced Migration and Refugees: An International Working Group for Archiving and Documentation.
+Welcome to the IASFM Working Group for History of Forced Migration and Refugees: An International Working Group for Archiving and Documentation.

 This Working Group exists to serve as a focal point for members of the IASFM, and people interested in and/or working within the fields of forced migration and refugee archives e.g. documentation, preservation and researching the history of forced migration and refugees.